Key Highlights

 -

-Ties to Home Country: Any document establishing employment, family, academic enrollment, or property ownership can be helpful.
+Ties to Home Country: Any document establishing employment, family, academic enrollment, or property ownership can be helpful

 Demonstrating Financial Stability

-Proving financial capability is important for visa approval because embassies have to be sure that you can afford your stay without working illegally.
-The following tips will help strengthen this area:
+Proving financial capability is important for visa approval because embassies must be sure you can afford your stay without working illegally.

 -

-They are showing a consistent source of income through pay stubs or direct bank deposit evidence.
+They are showing a consistent source of income through pay stubs or direct bank deposit evidence

 -